8 muckraking facts about the 'Swamp Thing' TV series

 The Swamp Thing character first appeared in the July 1971 issue of the House of Secrets comic, issue No. 92.
 A year later, the big green guy was starring in his own comic series, helmed by his creators, writer Len Wein and artist Berni Wrightson.
 With his ecological origins and dark vibe, Swamp Thing was a perfect antihero for the socially conscious comic books of the era.

 A decade later, he had his own Hollywood movie.
 Then, a decade after that, Swamp Thing: The Series was premiering on television.
 The show kicked off on the USA Network in July 1990.
-With the moss hoss joining our Red Eye Sci-Fi lineup, here are some things you might not know about the show.
+Here are some things you might not know about the show.

 Dick Durock was the man inside the rubber suit.
 A veteran stuntman, the then 53-year-old had little to none lead acting experience.
 He joked that he got the role because he was willing to wear the bulky suit for hours upon hours each day.